-work placements (typically with sole practitioners or small firms).
+The LPP is divided into two parts: four months of virtual training, conducted through either Ryerson University (for English students) or the University of Ottawa (for French students), and a four-month work placement.
+In its first year, there were approximately 230 students in the LPP, almost all of whom received work placements (typically with sole practitioners or small firms).
 In the second year, all students received placements.
 In both years, just over two-thirds of the placements were paid positions (usually very low wages).
 Students in the LPP can apply to many employers, but are required to accept the first work placement offer they receive.

-September 2016.
-LSUC's Professional Development and Competence Committee recommended that the LPP be discontinued after its third year (LSUC 2016).
+LSUC's Professional September 2016, Development and Competence Committee recommended that the LPP be discontinued after its third year (LSUC 2016).
 The committee expressed concerns about the program's financial sustainability, its role in creating a two-tier system where LPP graduates are regarded as second-tier, and its inability to adequately prepare LPP students for independent practice.
-In response to a large number of submissions opposing the program's discontinuation, the committee passed a motion in November 2016 approving a continuation of the LPP for the 2017-2018 and 2018-2019 licensing vears.16 If the program is not further extended, it will be discontinued at the end of April 2019.
+In response to a large number of submissions opposing the program's discontinuation, the committee passed a motion in November 2016 approving a continuation of the LPP for the 2017-2018 and 2018-2019 licensing years.18 If the program is not further extended, it will be discontinued at the end of April 2019.